 We currently use a range of devices based on the needs of the students.
 Year 10 and 11 have access to Chromebooks to compliment their GCSE learning.
 Further down the Senior School, Year 7-9 have iPads to enable creative learning in and outside the classroom.
 The Pre-Prep and Prep School have access to iPads and these are used for a range of learning opportunities including recording their Endeavour Award evidence.

 As we develop our pupils' use of technology, we are careful to balance this with face-to-face interactions and personal communication.
-When iPads are present in lessons they remain face down on the desk until teachers call for their use.
-From Year 7 to Year 10, devices are returned to iPad lockers at break times so that pupils can get outdoors and focus on building their friendships in the real, not just the virtual world.
-In Year 11, as students preparing for the world of college ahead, they can choose to use their iPads at break times, provided that they demonstrate responsible use.
+When iPads and Chromebooks are present in lessons they remain face down on the desk until teachers call for their use.
+Students are encouraged to leave their devices in lockers at break and lunches to enable face-to-face interactions in the real world and to get outside and explore!

-Pupils are trained in 'netiquette' (manners surrounding use of digital devices), responsible care of their iPads and in the vital areas of e-safety and digital citizenship, so that they know how to protect themselves, and behave responsibly with their use of the internet and mobile devices.
-Senior pupils play a leading role on the whole school e-safety Committee run by Tom Southee, our e-safety Co-ordinator.
+Pupils are taught about responsible care of their iPads and in the vital areas of e-safety and digital citizenship, so that they know how to protect themselves, and behave responsibly with their use of the internet and mobile devices.
+Senior pupils play a leading role on the whole school e-safety Committee.

-A handbook and drop-in sessions are available to parents to explain how iPads are used in teaching and learning.
+Drop-in sessions are available to parents to explain how iPads and Chromebooks are used in teaching and learning.
 We encourage parents to take an active role in their children's digital lives and we hold termly training sessions for parents on e-safety and responsible use of digital technology.